Our Process

 Plant Sourcing (material cost)

 While you can source the plants on your own, we recommend that we supply them for you, especially on large projects.
 This is often the easier path as we work with wholesale nurseries that offer large plant inventories and delivery services.
 Also, these plants are reliably high quality, healthy and uniform in appearance.
 We pass some of these discounts on to you, with prices that are intentionally lower than retail nurseries (taxes, delivery and plants purchased at retail are not subject to markup).
 We also manage plant substitutions (if necessary) and coordinate delivery.
-Then, as if by magic, all the plants appear on-site the day of planting, ready for plant placement and planting.
+Then, as if by magic, all the plants appear on-site on Planting Day, ready for final plant placement.

 Contractor-Ready Drawings (billed hourly)

-All the design decisions above are documented and detailed in Contractor-Ready Drawings.
-These are not needed for planting design alone, but for more complex builds.
-For instance, they can include a Materials Plan indicating the selected materials throughout the design or a Score Joint Plan for poured-in-place concrete paving.
-Note that there can be an adjustment in the contractor's initial bid, based on these drawings.
+Depending on the complexity of the design, CAD-based Contractor-Ready Drawings could also be needed.
+For instance, these drawings can include a Paving Plan indicating the location of paving elements in relation to points on the house, etc. Note that there can be an adjustment in the contractor's initial bid, based on these drawings.
 However, this cost differential shouldn't be too great, if we've made budget-conscious decisions.
 During the construction kickoff meeting, we walk the contractor through these large format drawings so all parties are on the same page.
-Note that all means and methods of construction (e.g. footings, retaining walls, deck framing, drainage, irrigation, etc.) would be determined by the licensed landscape contractor.
-You can see examples of CAD-based Contractor-Ready Drawings (scroll to the bottom of the page).
+Note that all means and methods of construction (e.g. footings, retaining walls, deck framing, drainage, irrigation, etc.) would be determined by the licensed Landscape Contractor.
+Here you can see examples of Contractor-Ready Drawings (at the bottom of the page).

 PHASE 3: CONSTRUCTION SUPPORT